Top Core Exercises for Hypertrophy: Build a Stronger Midsection

 Are there any precautions to consider when performing core exercises for hypertrophy?

-It's important to maintain proper form and technique when performing core exercises to avoid injury.
-Additionally, individuals with existing back or abdominal issues should consult with a healthcare professional before engaging in intense core workouts for hypertrophy.
+It's crucial to maintain proper form and technique during core exercises to avoid injury.
+Individuals with existing back or abdominal issues should consult with a healthcare professional before engaging in intense core workouts aimed at hypertrophy.